tiagovbarreto/multi-docker-aws/README.md

 ## About
 The intention of doing this project was to understand how to develop a multi-container docker application and deploy it in AWS.

-## Inspiration
-The knowledge was acquired in Stephen Grider's Docker and Kubernetes the complete guide course.
-The objective of the course was to develop, build and deploy Docker applications while learning production-style development workflows.

-Thank you a lot Stephen!!!

 ## Features
 List of features ready and TODOs for future development